AboutCodingBE/cicd-learning/documentation/fly-io.md

 # GitHub Actions Pipeline for Fly.io Deployment

+> ** Important! **
+>
+> You need to create the app on fly.io first.
+This is a bit silly for a deployment pipeline I think, but
+> I ll see if I can do something about that.

 This guide shows how to set up a simple CI/CD pipeline using GitHub Actions to automatically deploy your application to Fly.io whenever you push to the main branch.
 Fly.io will build your Docker image from your Dockerfile.

 ## Why This Approach?